Marchand, Swayman give Bruins 4-2 win, Canes lead series 2-1 - NewsBreak

 Marchand, Swayman give Bruins 4-2 win, Canes lead series 2-1

-Five straight wins — including two in the playoffs.
-Twenty-six goals to three.
-Never did the Hurricanes even trail the Bruins over 325 minutes, 41 seconds.

-“It's been a while,” Bruins coach Bruce Cassidy said, noting that the teams didn't play in the pandemic-shortened 2021 season, so they hadn't beaten Carolina since 2020.
-“Playing with a lead, we’ve talked about it enough.
-It makes a difference for both teams.”

-Brad Marchand scored the go-ahead goal to give Boston its first lead against Carolina all season.
-Then he added a pair of assists to help the Bruins hold on and beat the Hurricanes 4-2 in Game 3 of their first-round playoff series.
+BOSTON — Brad Marchand had a goal and two assists on Friday night to help the Boston Bruins take their first lead against the Hurricanes all season — and hold onto it for a 4-2 victory over Carolina in Game 3 of their first-round playoff series.

-Bruins rookie Jeremy Swayman stopped 25 shots in his first career playoff start after Linus Ullmark allowed eight goals in the first two games, both Hurricanes victories.
-That followed a regular season in which Carolina swept all three games, outscoring the Bruins 16-1 and never trailing.

 Charlie Coyle scored a short-handed goal and added an assist, and David Pastrnak had a power-play goal and an assist for Boston, which hopes to even the best-of-seven series when it hosts Game 4 on Sunday.
 Taylor Hall added a power-play goal for the Bruins to make it 4-1 early in the third period.